Dreamtime (Tom Verlaine album)

-Dreamtime is the second solo studio album by American musician Tom Verlaine, originally released in 1981.
+Dreamtime is the second solo studio album by American musician Tom Verlaine, released in 1981.
 "Without a Word" is a rewrite of "Hard On Love," an unreleased Television song performed live in 1974 and 1975.

 The album was reissued in 1994 by Infinite Zero Archive/American Recordings label, with two bonus tracks drawn from the 1981 "Always" 7" & 12" single.
 It was reissued in 2008 by Collectors' Choice Music with no bonus tracks.

 Track listing

 All songs written by Tom Verlaine.